 For those of us who were born married, Valentine’s Day is sort of the acid test of the relationship.

 “Please, don’t get me anything.
 I don’t need anything.
 We can’t afford anything this year.”

 Yeah, sure, Buster.
 Just try showing up without anything.
 Talk about cruisin’ for a bruisin’.

 Valentine’s Day is unique among holidays.
-It’s a day to celebrate loving relationships, but unlike holidays such as Christmas, Mother’s and Father’s Days, it is only about two people – you and your beloved.
+It’s a day to celebrate loving relationships, but unlike holidays like Christmas, Mother’s and Father’s days, it is only about two people — you and your beloved.